fChristenson/arcan/readme.md

     directories: {

-        requireAll: ['important_file'], // Arcan will report any subdirectory that does not contain the required files
+        requireAll: {...},              // Arcan will report any subdirectory that does not follow the provided config
         foo: {                          // here we can set what subdirectories we want to configure rules for

             files: {...},